robch/mdx/README.md

-# MDCC - Markdown Context Creator CLI
+# MDX - Markdown Context Creator CLI

-MDCC is a command-line tool that helps build markdown files from various sources.
+MDX is a command-line tool that helps build markdown files from various sources.
 It can process files, search the web, and apply AI processing to create markdown content.
 The tool supports file and line filtering, line formatting, AI processing, and output options.
 It can be used to create markdown files for documentation, research, and other purposes.

 ## Features
 - Integrates AI processing for applying instructions to files, pages, or command outputs.